 Generally, pending court action on a defamation claim does not survive the death of the plaintiff.
 However, this can vary based on a state’s survival statute.
 For example, the Ohio Revised Code 2311.21 states that actions for libel and slander will end upon the death of the plaintiff.
 This was upheld in Oakwood v.
 Makar, 11 Ohio pp.3d 46 (1983).
 However, in Georgia, common law has held that a pending libel action may be continued by survivors upon the death of the plaintiff.
 Johnson v.
 Bradstreet Co., 13 S.E.
 250, 252 (Ga.
 1891).
 You will need to check your state’s survival statute to understand your legal rights.

-The attorneys at Minc Law can help you determine if you or a loved one has a cause of action related to this tort.
-Call (216) 373-7706 for more information.
+The internet defamation attorneys at Minc Law can help you determine if you or a loved one has a cause of action related to this tort.
+Call (216) 373-7706 for more information, or fill out our online contact form to schedule a meeting.